insanecoding/data-mining-tool/readme.md

 `gradlew updateFrontend` - delete previous frontend assets, build current frontend production and copy into server folder

 `cd src/main/frontend npm start` - starts frontend development server at `localhost:3000` with proxying to `localhost:8080`.
-This way we don't need to enable CORS
+This way we don't need to enable CORS.
+But you should have local NodeJS installed

 We've got two profiles: `dev` and `prod`